LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 Now you can reboot your system and make a new snapper snapshot, your system will be using the updated uutils.

+# Conclusion
+That's all for today, folks.
+I hope you liked our little weekend adventure, feel free to share your comments on Mastodon if you'd like!